 The Repair Systems & Information Group consists of business operations serving other professional vehicle repair customers worldwide, primarily owners and managers of independent repair shops and OEM dealership service and repair shops ("OEM dealerships"), through direct and distributor channels.
 Segment net sales of \$1,179.9 million in 2016 increased \$66.7 million, or 6.0%, from 2015 levels, reflecting a \$52.1 million, or 4.7%, organic sales gain and \$28.7 million of acquisition-related sales, partially offset by \$14.1 million of unfavorable foreign currency translation.
-The organic sales increase primarily reflects higher sales to independent repair shop owners and managers, as well as increased sales to OEM dealerships, including higher sales of diagnostic and repair information products, and increased sales of undercar equipment.
+The organic sales increase primarily reflects higher sales to independent repair information products, and increased sales of undercar equipment.
 Operating earnings of \$297.8 million in 2016 increased \$24.4 million, or 8.9%, from 2015 levels, primarily due to higher sales, including acquisition-related sales, and savings from RCI initiatives, partially offset by \$5.1 million of unfavorable foreign currency effects.